LF-DevOps-Intern/2_1_firewall-nat-bijaypandey-unN00b/Solution.md

 ---

-### Create one vm with 2 network interfaces one should behave as WAN and another as LAN.
+### 2. Create one vm with 2 network interfaces one should behave as WAN and another as LAN.
 Create another vm attaching the previously created LAN interface to it.
 * Implement NAT in the first vm, so that the second vm can access the internet.
 * Note: Configure the first vm as a router, so make the LAN interfaces in the first vm as gateway to the LAN network.
 And in the second vm configure the gateway to the ip of the first vm LAN ip.

-> Implement NAT in the first vm, so that the second vm can access the internet

 Since I'm using QEMU for virtualization, I had no readily-available host-only interface.
 So, first step was to create a virtual adapter to libvirt using virsh with this config file.
 This had to be done in the host OS.